Last Updated on April 26, 2023 by Prepbytes

 - Cycle: A cycle is a path in a graph that starts and ends at the same vertex.

 Undirected Graph: In an undirected graph, edges do not have a direction.
 That is, the edge connecting vertex A to vertex B is the same as the edge connecting vertex B to vertex A.

 Directed Graph: In the case of a directed graph, the edges have a direction that means, the edge connecting vertex A to vertex B is different from the edge connecting vertex B to vertex A.

 Weighted Graph: In a weighted graph, edges have weights that represent the cost or distance between the vertices.

 For learning about the applications of graphs, follow this link.

 Non linear data structures are essential as they are used to solve complex problems where data cannot be arranged in a linear manner.
 Tree and graph data structures are examples of non-linear data structures, and they are used to represent hierarchical and network-based relationships between entities, respectively.

 Frequently Asked Questions(FAQs)

 Ques 1.
-What are the primary functions of operating system?
+What are the advantages of using a tree data structure?